Graylog2/graylog-guide-rails/README.md

 We'll be using [the official Graylog GELF gem](https://github.com/Graylog2/gelf-rb) to transport messages formatted by [the lograge gem](https://github.com/roidrage/lograge).
 The reason to use lograge is that Rails has a default logger that his very noisy and splits up messages over multiple lines.
 Lograge does a great job taming the format and provides a `key=value` formatter that we can use to extract fields in Graylog later.

+#### Configure Graylog

+We provide a Graylog content pack that starts the correct GELF input type together with extractors (parser rules) to make the configuration really easy.
+[Just apply this content pack using your Graylog Web Interface](https://marketplace.graylog.org/addons/0a1caed3-92a5-4f86-840b-2c61421d73dc) and follow the next steps in this guide.

 #### Configuring your Rails application

 Add the two gems to your `Gemfile`: